andyl/uber_gen/README.md

 Back in the old days, people did regression tests by hand.
 Now we all know the benefits of `automated tests`.

-Back in the old days, we installed software dependencies by hand.
+Back in the old days, we installed dependencies by hand.
 With tar files!
-Now we use `automated package management` tools.
+Now we use `automated package management`.

 Code generation that requires manual `HowTos` is still in stone-age.
 We'd like a world where every `HowTo` was accompanied by a generator script.
 With a